 It is my hope that the students can come here and feel "at home" in order to gain an education.
 I hope that gaining their diplomas will ignite a fire within the students to follow their dreams with a "can do" attitude.
 I choose to work in this setting because it is what I believe in - smaller settings, smaller schools.
 I hope the students will be given opportunities that will relate to their lives and help them meet with success outside of school.

-Tracy D'alessandro, English Instructor (dallessandrot@urbandaleschools.com)
+Ryan Williams, English Instructor (williamsr@urbandaleschools.com)